whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

 * 175 - [Lilienthal](https://en.wikipedia.org/wiki/David_E._Lilienthal) first went public with opposition to nuclear energy in 1963.
 * Good framing of antinuclear sentiment.

 * 176 - ANS paper has Faustian bargain
+  > and then in a 1972 paper titled "[Social Institutions and Nuclear
+  > Energy](https://doi.org/10.1126/science.177.4043.27 )," I first used the expression
+  > "Faustian bargain" to characterize nuclear energy: "We nuclear people have made a
+  > Faustian bargain with society.
+On the one hand we offer --- in the catalytic nuclear
+  > burner (i.e., the breeder) --- an inexhaustible source of energy.
+Even in the short
+  > range, when we use ordinary reactors, we offer energy that is cheaper than energy from
+  > fossil fuel.
+Moreover, this source of energy when properly handled is almost
+  > nonpolluting.
+Whereas fossil-fuel burners emit oxides of carbon, nitrogen, and sulfur
+  > ... there is no intrinsic reason why nuclear systems must emit any pollutant except
+  > heat and traces of radioactivity."
+  >
+  > "But the price that we demand of society for this magical source is both a vigilance from and
+  > longevity of our social institutions that we are quite unaccustomed to."
+  >
+  > My
+  > characterization of nuclear energy as a Faustian bargain made me unpopular within the
+  > nuclear industry --- but I became known among critics of nuclear energy as a sort of
+  > in-house conscience --- a member of the nuclear community who
+  > was willing to voice doubts.

 * 177 - W defends the regulator, says nuclear people weren't addressing public concerns and regulator reflects public.
 * Talk to Nader's critical mass group was the worst.
 Cat calls.
 Shudder.
 * 180 - says Libyans would send students to Oregon State University to learn how to do isotope separations.
 To OSU with